Infant and Toddler Children

 Social/Self Help: Encouraged to make their needs and feelings known through sharing and turn taking.
 Family style serving is introduced during meals.

-Motor: Provides opportunites to strengthen their muscles through running, jumping, and kicking.
+Motor: Provides opportunities to strengthen their muscles through running, jumping, and kicking.
 Promotes hand eye coordination by stacking, stringing, and matching objects.

 Language: Children are encouraged to talk to others during play, tell their own stories, and enjoy and care for books.
 Children are encouraged to recognize their name in print.